gdsoumya/decentralized_instagram/README.md

-# decentralized_instagram
+# Decentralized Instagram

-A decentralized social media application like instagram, built on Ethereum Blockchain network.
+A decentralized social media application like instagram which has been built on Ethereum Blockchain network using Solidity and React.Js.